MajedSaade/OllamaServiceFursa/README.md

    - Execute the deployment script
    - Install Ollama if needed
    - Configure the systemd service
-   - Pull the Mistral model
+   - Pull the Llama 3.2 model (if not already downloaded)
    - Verify the deployment

 ### 5. Accessing Ollama